-Tip: Kris has had great success with these large Smart Pots.
+Tip: Kris has had great success with large grow bags for her vegetable container gardening.

 Medium Garden Containers – 10″ to 18″

-A bit less cumbersome than big containers, medium-sized pots and are perfect for vegetables on the smaller side, or those of the bush variety.
+A bit less cumbersome than big containers, medium-sized pots and are perfect for compact vegetables or those of the bush variety.

 Best Plants for Medium Containers:

 - Bush beans

 Although they don’t seem to offer much growing room, small garden containers are ideal for vegetables that don’t require much space, as well as some herbs:

 When you can’t plant at ground level, consider planting above!
 Some plants actually do better when they’re not lying on the ground and with vertical gardening you can utilize the space, freeing up the ground surface for plants that need it.
 A hanging vegetable container garden helps combat pests, too.